Probabilistic Variational Causal Approach in Observational Studies: Preliminaries

-\item Average Controlled Direct Effect (ACDE) of $S$ on $C$, controlling $M$, is defined as follows: where $M$ denotes a subset of all other endogenous variables (see Section~\ref{SEMdefinition}), and $C(S=s, M=m)$ means the potential outcome of $C$ with respect to $S=s$ and $M=m$. \item Average Natural Direct Effect (ANDE) of $S$ on $C$ is defined as follows:
+\item Average Controlled Direct Effect (ACDE) of $S$ on $C$, controlling $M$, is defined as: where $M$ denotes a subset of all other endogenous variables, and $C(S=s, M=m)$ means the potential outcome of $C$ with respect to $S=s$ and $M=m$. \item Average Natural Direct Effect (ANDE) of $S$ on $C$ by setting $G=g$ is defined as follows:

-where $M$ is such as the above. \end{itemize} It is worth mentioning that the above formulas are all aggregated over the whole population, while the individual formulas (before taking the expected values) are also used in different applications.
-Further, ACDE and ANDE are mostly used in mediation analysis contexts (see \cite{pearl2022direct}).
-There are several identifiability criteria for the above causal effect formulas.
-In practice, randomized control trials (see the part "experimental designs" in Section \ref{causality}) satisfy ignorability (resp. conditional ignorability) assumption and consequently identifiability for ACE (resp.
-CACE) as follows:

-Indeed, in randomized control trials, one can randomly assign individuals to the treatment and control groups (see~\cite{rubin1974estimating}) which in our example are individuals with $S=1$ and $S=0$, respectively.
-As we discussed in the part "observational studies" in Section \ref{causality}, randomization guarantees that the treatment and control groups are, on average, equivalent.
-Some identifiability criteria for ACDE and ANDE are given in \cite{pearl2022direct}.

-Now, we briefly explain how to estimate ACE in observational studies.
-Assume that the following conditions are satisfied: \begin{itemize} \item \textit{Positivity}: $\P(S=s|X=x)>0$ for all $s$ and $x$ values. \item \textit{Consistency}: the potential outcome $C(s)$ is a well-defined function of $S$ (i.e., if the same individual receives $S=s$ by any assignment mechanism, then the corresponding potential outcome remains the same). \item Conditional ignorability (given $X$). \end{itemize} Then, it is shown that the following is an estimator of $\E(C(s))$ by using the observations $\{(x_i,s_i,c_i)\}_{i=1}^n$:

-where $\widehat{\P_n}(s_i|x_i)$ is an estimation of $\P(s_i|x_i)$ by using the above observed data, and $\I_s(s_i)=1$ if $s_i=s$, and $\I_s(s_i)=0$ otherwise.
-This estimation is called the \textit{inverse probability weighting estimation} (IPWE) of $\E(C(s))$.
-The idea behind this estimation of $\E(C(s))$ comes from answering the following question by using the above assumptions and observed data : "what would be the mean value of $C$, if all individuals could recieve $S=s$?".
-Note that if the conditional ignorability given $X$ was not satisfied, then we can use matching methods (see the part observational studies in Section \ref{causality}).